-(c) Crystal: A homogeneous solid in which particles such as atoms, molecules or ions are arranged in definite pattern due to which they have definite geometrical shape with plane surfaces is called a crystal. eg. sugar and sodium chloride.
+(c) Crystal: A homogeneous solid in which particles such as atoms, molecules or ions are arranged in the definite pattern due to which they have a definite geometrical shape with plane surfaces is called a crystal. eg. sugar and sodium chloride.

 (d) Catenation: There is a unique property of carbon called catenation through which a large number of organic compounds is due to the ability of carbon atom to form long chains with other carbon atoms through the sharing of electrons.